-The famous composer Wolfgang Amadeus Mozart (1756-1791) was a lively, sensual person who appreciated the pleasure of wine.
-He liked to visit the famous Viennese wine tavern town of Grinzing, where there were already many wine taverns (Buschenschanken).
-His passion for wine is supported by letters to his family.
-For example, he wrote to his wife Constanze "... from (the) Latin letters I notice that you don't drink wine - I don't like that (...)".
-His enthusiasm for drinking seems to have been quite pronounced, at least at times, because his father Leopold Mozart (1719-1787) wrote the following warning lines to him: "(...)
-I only ask you, my dear Wolfgang, not to make an Exceß.
-The strong wines, and much wine drinking is harmful (...)".
+The famous composer Wolfgang Amadeus Mozart (1756-1791) was a fun-loving, sensual person and appreciated wine.
+He liked to visit the district of Grinzing in the 19th Viennese district of Sievering, which is also very well-known among tourists, where there were already many Heurigen (Buschenschanken) at that time.
+His passion for wine is underpinned by letters to his family.
+For example, he wrote to his wife Constanze "... from (the) Latin letter I notice that you do not drink wine - that is not right with me (...)".
+His love of drinking seems to have been quite pronounced, at least at times, for his father Leopold Mozart (1719-1787) wrote him the following warning lines: "(...)
+Only I ask you, my dear Wolfgang, not to make any excess.
+The strong wines and much wine drinking is harmful (...)".

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz